Akari Therapeutics (NASDAQ:AKTX) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Akari Therapeutics (NASDAQ:AKTX – Get Rating) in a research report sent to investors on Saturday.
-The firm issued a sell rating on the biopharmaceutical company’s stock.
+Analysts at StockNews.com initiated coverage on shares of Akari Therapeutics (NASDAQ:AKTX – Get Rating) in a report issued on Sunday.
+The firm set a “sell” rating on the biopharmaceutical company’s stock.

-Akari Therapeutics (NASDAQ:AKTX – Get Rating) last announced its quarterly earnings data on Wednesday, July 20th.
-The biopharmaceutical company reported ($0.10) earnings per share (EPS) for the quarter.
+Akari Therapeutics (NASDAQ:AKTX – Get Rating) last announced its quarterly earnings results on Wednesday, July 20th.
+The biopharmaceutical company reported ($0.10) EPS for the quarter.

 Akari Therapeutics, Plc, a clinical-stage biopharmaceutical company, focuses on developing advanced therapies for autoimmune and inflammatory diseases.
 Its lead product candidate is nomacopan, a second-generation complement inhibitor that prevents inflammatory and prothrombotic activities, including paroxysmal nocturnal hemoglobinuria, Guillain-Barré syndrome, hematopoietic stem cell transplant-associated thrombotic microangiopathy, and bullous pemphigoid.